 An examination of significant themes in political philosophy, highlighting the way in which major concepts of political thought evolved from ancient Greece to contemporary western society.
 By critically examining the works of classical and modern political theorists (such as Plato, Aristotle, Hobbes, Locke, Mill, Rawls and Nozick), we will explore such topics as the nature of the distributive justice.
-Required for Pre-law Track majors.
+Required for philosophy majors in the Law and Justice track.

 PHIL-4120 - Professional Ethics

 This course examines ethical questions that can arise in the professions and occupations, such as: Is my privacy violated when my job requires that I be tested for drugs?
 What should I do if I know that my employer is making an unsafe product?
 Should physicians ever lie to their patients?
 Do corporations have any responsibilities beyond making a profit for their shareholders?
 The course also examines more theoretical issues concerning professionalism and the professions, such as the nature of the relationship between professionals and clients and the connection between ordinary and professional morality.
-Required for Pre-law Track majors.
+Required for philosophy majors in the Law and Justice track.

 PHIL-4300 - Senior Seminar

 The aim of this course is to examine current theoretical and practical issues about the discipline of philosophy; to reflect upon and analyze implications of students' course of study; to read and discuss the debates surrounding the topic of the seminar; to develop, research, and execute a rigorous philosophical argument relating to the topic of the seminar; and to develop the skills of leading class discussion and presenting an academic paper.
 Required for Philosophy majors.
 Students must have obtained Senior level status.

 PHIL-3120 - American Philosophy